 - 1. b) False.
 The resuscitative intervention was discontinued prior to arrival at the hospital.
 It was not in progress at the time of admission. - 2. i. a) True.
 Cardiac standstill was documented; intubation and ventilation were initiated prior to and continued into the admission.
-I46.0 Cardiac arrest with successful resuscitation meets the criteria for significance per the coding standard Diagnosis Typing Definitions for DAD. - Ii. a) True.
+I46.0 Cardiac arrest with successful resuscitation meets the criteria for significance per the coding standard Diagnosis Typing Definitions for DAD.

+ii. a) True.
 The intubation and ventilation were initiated prior to and continued into the admission.
-A code from rubric 1.GZ.31.^^ Ventilation, respiratory system NEC is mandatory per the coding standard Invasive Ventilation. - 3. b) False.
+A code from rubric 1.GZ.31.^^ Ventilation, respiratory system NEC is mandatory per the coding standard Invasive Ventilation.

+3. b) False.
 Cardiac arrest was not documented.
 The documented diagnosis "vital signs absent" is classified to R99 Other ill-defined and unspecified causes of mortality.

-See also the coding standards Cardiac Arrest and Vital Signs Absent (VSA).
+See also the coding standards Cardiac Arrest, Diagnosis Typing Definitions for DAD, Invasive Ventilation and Vital Signs Absent (VSA).

-121 Acute Myocardial Infarction: Diagnosis Typing
+I21 Acute Myocardial Infarction: Diagnosis Typing